Overview

 Candidate eligibility

-- Be available to start their academic studies in the UK by the start of the UK academic year in September 2023
+- Be available to start academic studies in the UK by the start of the UK academic year in September 2026.

-- By September 2023, hold a first degree of at least upper second-class (2:1) honours standard, or a lower second-class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree)
+- By September 2026, hold a first degree of at least upper second-class (2:1) honours standard, or a lower second-class degree and a relevant postgraduate qualification (usually a Master’s degree).

-- Not have studied or worked for one (academic) year or more in a high-income country
+- Not have studied or worked for more than one (academic) year or more in a high income country

-- Be unable to afford to study in the UK university without this Scholarship
+- Be unable to afford to study in the UK without this scholarship.

-The CSC aims to identify talented individuals who have the potential to make an impact.
-We are committed to a policy of equal opportunity and non-discrimination and encourage applications from a diverse range of candidates.
-For further information on the support available to candidates with a disability, see the CSC disability support statement.
+The CSC aims to identify talented individuals who have the potential to make change.
+We are committed to a policy of equal opportunity and non-discrimination and encourage applications from a diverse range of applicants.
+For further information on the support available to scholars who share that they have a disability, see the CSC disability support statement.

 Eligible countries

-Please note that only candidates from the eligible countries listed below can apply for Commonwealth Shared Scholarships in 2023/24.
+Please note that only applicants from the eligible countries listed below can apply for Commonwealth Shared Scholarships.

 Bangladesh